Spiritual-Entanglement/rumc-snsg/Revelation/Notes/02-Rev-Introduction-Notes.md

 Why?
 These interpretations have shaped a lot of different teachings, and some are very popular in current media.
 These things color and shape how each of us individually think about what we are reading in the text whether we are concious of that or not.

+We won't get heavy into this here as our main book will talk about these more.

 1. Preterist - think the events were largely fulfilled in the 1st century AD.
 2. Historicist - Believe the events unfold gradually through history.
    - This was the view of many of the Reformers who equated the Papacy with the Antichrist.
+3. Futurist
-3. Futurist - claims the events of Revelation outline a script that will play out in the last days.
-The events in ch 4-22 have not yet been fulfilled.
+   - they claim the events of Revelation outline a script that will play out in the last days.
+   - to them none of the events in ch 4-22 have not yet been fulfilled.
+4. Idealist
-4. Idealist - Does not pinpoint the images and symbolism to events in history.
+   - Does not pinpoint the images and symbolism to events in history.
    - Revelation is concerned with timeless truths about the battle between good and evil, and this continues throughout the ages.